-With HD screens dominating and 4k gaining ground, more designers are starting to take advantage of that extra screen real estate.
+With HD screens dominating and 4k gaining ground, more designers are taking advantage of that extra screen real estate.
 This example layout provides a static sidebar with a bold background image.
 But it also looks great on smaller screens, as that sidebar becomes a header.
 It’s both attractive and functional.

 This layout emulates something you might find in a print magazine.
 The bold title and introductory text on the left provides terrific contrast with the photo and multicolumn article on the right.
 Overall, it makes for a very slick and professional look.

 The concept here is really cool from a branding perspective.
-It uses a split screen within a page where you have a static branding message on the left, combined with a scrollable listing of services offered on the right.
+It uses a split-screen within a page with a static branding message on the left, combined with a scrollable listing of services offered on the right.
 It’s just different and a way to stand out from the crowd a bit.

 The transitions between slides in this carousel literally add a new dimension to split screens.
 Each slide “splits” in half as the next one is revealed in a cool 3D format.
 There’s a certain machine-like quality here that could be a great fit for an engineering or industrial firm.

 What started as a way to choose between A or B has become something more.
 Split layouts and animations are offering designers another creative avenue for encouraging interaction.

 While we still see them in their traditional form, we also find that they are being used to enhance things like scrolling through content and image galleries.
 It’s even being used to mimic print design techniques.

 Hopefully, the examples above will serve as an inspiration for ways you can add a split UI to your own projects.
 Have fun experimenting and implement features that both look great and add something unique to the mix.